 On your trek from Crested Butte down towards Southwest Colorado, you’ll come across a huge, beautiful reservoir: Blue Mesa Reservoir.
 There are plenty of places alongside the reservoir to park your car and hang out.

 Blue Mesa Reservoir is actually technically Colorado’s largest lake, and there are plenty of recreational activities you can do on it, including boating, fishing, kayaking, and stand up paddleboarding.

 There are companies in the Gunnison area that rent out boats, if you’re interested in getting out on the water.
 Personally, I think Blue Mesa is the perfect little afternoon pit stop on your Colorado road trip.
 No need to spend a whole day, but it’s a great afternoon hang out.

-People spend so much time talking about Rocky Mountain National Park that the other Colorado parks tend to get overlooked, which is a shame if you ask me.
+People spend so much time talking about Rocky Mountain National Park that the other Colorado parks tend to get overlooked.
+But that also means they have way less crowds.